Our Team

 Office and Venues Manager, PA to the CEO

-Gurwinder organises our office, our grounds crew and manages our venue hire.
-With a Masters in Political Science and Criminology, she has ensured every day runs smoothly since joining us in 2015.
+Gurwinder manages our office, grounds crew, our venue hire and events staging.
+With a Masters in Political Science and Criminology, since joining us in 2015, she has ensured every day runs smoothly.

 When she’s not in the office, Gurwinder can be found in the gym working on her muscles.